Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 ---

+> **Environment Set Up**
 1. Copy the playbook files that you wish to run from [this GitHub repository](./Ansible/) to your provisioner VM's `/etc/ansible` directory.

-2. In your provisioner VM, add the IP addresses of your ELK server and the Web servers to be monitored to Ansible's hosts file at `/etc/ansible/hosts`:
+2. In your provisioner VM, add the IP addresses of your ELK server and the Web servers you want to monitor to Ansible's hosts file at `/etc/ansible/hosts`:

 ```
 [elkserver]